How Artificial Intelligence is Impacting Financial Services & Banking AnalyticsTushar Sonal

-Banks and financial services companies have access to large transactional, behavioural and demographic data on consumers.
+Banks and financial services companies have access to large transactional, behavioral and demographic data on consumers.
 AI/ ML algorithms can quickly sift through this data to segregate and create categories.
-Then banks can optimise their campaigns with well-targeted, timely and relevant offers.
+Then banks can optimize their campaigns with well-targeted, timely and relevant offers.
 Banks are therefore able to drive higher ROI on their marketing spends and develop meaningful engagement with their customers.
-Every customer needs and habits are different from the other.
-With AI based customer-centric models, the financial institutions are able to tailor-fit hyper-personalised offers for their customers.
+Every customer’s needs and habits are different from others.
+With AI-based customer-centric models, the financial institutions are able to tailor-fit hyper-personalized offers for their customers.

 Improved customer experience –

 Banks incur a lot of cost on customer services such as managing customer queries and complaints.
 Digital assistants such as conversational bots with AI technologies have become better at interpreting human language and interacting with them intelligently. can improve customer experience and reduce the cost of customer service at the same time.
 It will help banks reduce call center volume by providing customers with self-service options and solutions.
 Additionally, the AI-powered chatbots also give users calculated recommendations and help with other daily financial decisions.
 For large corporations, this will help take the load of managing regular customer complaints and queries off from the frontline team and enable them to devote more effort and time to managing demanding customer queries.
 Wells Fargo has recently been testing a chatbot on Facebook messenger platform that can reply to customer queries instantly such as information on account balance, ATM location.
 This promises to make the institutions more customer-centric, delivering a holistic experience.

 Efficient cost management and reduced cost of operations-